-Clean the float ball and cage with the handgun EVERY TIME the debris body is dumped.
+Clean the debris screens with the handgun EVERY TIME the debris body is dumped.
 It is important to keep these clean because debris clogged in the screen will result in a loss of airflow and productivity.

 Checking the Debris Level